sara-nl/griddocs/source/Pages/Basics/sshkey_access.rst

       $ssh username@loui.grid.surfsara.nl

+You have now logged in to `loui` without typing your password!

-.. note:: In case that you have multiple keys in your ``.ssh/`` folder, you would need to specify the key that matches the .pub file you :ref:`uploaded on the SURFsara portal <upload-key>`, i.e. ``ssh -i ~/.ssh/surfsarakey username@loui.grid.surfsara.nl``
+.. note:: In case that you have multiple keys in your ``.ssh/`` folder, you would need to specify the key that matches the .pub file that you uploaded on the SURFsara portal, i.e. ``ssh -i ~/.ssh/surfsarakey username@loui.grid.surfsara.nl``

 .. seealso:: Still need help?
 Contact :ref:`our helpdesk <helpdesk>`